Page 178

 GPT

-Once they leave the bar, the walk by the sea creates a rare interval of quiet where Animal and Jaugeline can exist outside the crowd's need to fix them into types.
+Once they leave the bar, the walk by the sea creates a rare interval of quiet where Animal and Jauqeline can exist outside the crowd's need to fix them into types.

 The page treats shoreline space as a form of release.
 Salt, distance, and the line between city and nature strip away some of the theatrical pressure, even though neither of them fully escapes the older emotional patterns they carry.